Tuesday, October 21, 2008

 RB: 5 guys rotate, with a true freshman (Me'co Brown) getting the bulk of the carries.
 The 1,000 yard rusher from last year (Justin Anderson) was the 5th tailback to enter the game last Saturday.

-Will Me'co Brown be ready to play Saturday after sustaining a minor foot injury against the EMU Eagles?
+The question: Will Me'co Brown be ready to play Saturday after sustaining a minor foot injury against the EMU Eagles?

 WR: Gone is the much-scruitinized WR Britt Davis from the top of the depth chart after not making the trip to WMU.
 Consistent veterans Matt Simon and Greg Turner lead the way with this unit.
 Redshirt freshman Nate Palmer has had a hot start to his career.